kubernetes-sigs/lws/keps/898-group-identity/README.md

 The pod webhook assigns each new leader pod a group key, a SHA1 over the namespace and a random 16 character string.
 A random input is required because leader pods are created through `generateName`, so at mutating admission time the pod has no name or UID to derive a key from.
 The key is stored in both the `group-index` and `group-key` labels on the leader and inherited by its workers.
 Exclusive placement continues to key off `group-key` exactly as in ordinal mode.

+The webhook also sets the leader's `hostname` to an 8 character prefix of the group key and its `subdomain` to the LeaderWorkerSet headless service, which gives each leader a per-pod DNS record under the service.
+The key is truncated because the full 40 characters would consume most of the 63 character service name budget.
+Under `subdomainPolicy: UniquePerReplica` the per-replica headless service is named from the LeaderWorkerSet name plus the same prefix, since Service names must begin with a letter and the raw key cannot be used as a name.

 ### Worker StatefulSets and Leader Address

 Each group's worker StatefulSet is named after its leader pod, as today.
-Since hash-named leaders have no per-pod DNS record, the controller stamps the leader's pod IP onto worker pods through a `leaderworkerset.sigs.k8s.io/leader-address` annotation, surfaced to containers as the `LWS_LEADER_ADDRESS` environment variable.
-On the leader itself the variable resolves to its own pod IP through the downward API.
+The hostname and subdomain assigned at admission give each leader a DNS record under the LeaderWorkerSet headless service, which is created with `publishNotReadyAddresses` so the record resolves while the readiness gate holds the leader not-ready.
+Workers receive this DNS name through the `leaderworkerset.sigs.k8s.io/leader-address` annotation, surfaced to containers as the `LWS_LEADER_ADDRESS` environment variable, matching the form ordinal mode provides.
 Groups of size 1 get no readiness gate and no worker StatefulSet.

 ### Rollouts